KenDickey/PackageEnvironments/README.md

 ##Issues
 - Setup for compilation is way too complex and not intuitive.
 [Browser>>defineClass:notifying: -> Compiler class>>evaluate:notifying:logged: -> many onion skin layers before parsing a token].
+- Category names have no direct relationship with Package names.